9 Harsh Things Ghosting Says About You

 - 4.2% were neither

 People ghost for a variety of reasons, not all of them bad.
-For example, if you’re in a toxic or abusive relationship with someone, ghosting is perfectly acceptable behavior.
+For example, ghosting is acceptable if you’re in a toxic or abusive relationship with someone.

 Psychologists have some theories about why people ghost.
 The aforementioned study in Imagination, Cognition, and Personality expanded on a few of these.

 It’s important to note that for participants in the study, the nature of the relationship often influenced the reasons for ghosting.
 Time, method of meeting (online or in real life), and seriousness of the relationship all impacted their responses.

 Related Post: What is soft ghosting?

 - The relationship wasn’t serious, and they didn’t feel a need to make an official dissolution.